 According to a Gallup poll, nurses are the most honest and trusted professionals in America for the 18th year in a row.

-Despite this responsibility, nurses are not the highest paid profession in the medical field.
+Despite this responsibility, nurses are not the highest-paid profession in the medical field.
 If you’re a nurse, you’re likely looking for ways to make more money.
-Luckily, advancing your nursing education may be just the key.
+Luckily, advancing your nursing education may be the key to a higher nursing salary.

 In this post, you’ll learn how getting a nursing degree can impact your earning potential, so you can take steps to getting the pay you deserve!